 - Be mindful while you eat (sit down when you eat, don’t eat while distracted), chew your food, and eat slowly.
 “You’re more likely to recognize how much you are eating and better recall it at the end of the day,” she says.

 Hidden Sugars to Avoid

 Aside from packaged and processed foods and alcohol, also avoid eating too much fruit.
-Jackson says it can have negative effects on the body and encourage more sugar cravings.
+Jackson says it can have adverse effects on the body and encourage more sugar cravings.
 "There is a place for a little fruit in everyone's diet and isn't something that should be completely cut out, but too much fruit can be very detrimental to your body," she says.
 "It's packed with sugar, especially in juice form, and is just setting your body up for an insulin crash.
 Be mindful when you pick up a 'green juice' and check to see how much sugar is in the bottle.
-If you are going to eat fruit, aim for lower sugar fruits like berries, which are also packed with other nutrients."
+If you are going to eat fruit, aim for lower-sugar fruits like berries, which are also packed with other nutrients."

 A good fruit choice is a clementine or Mandarin orange because the segments help you eat more mindfully and savor each bite.

 Avena, N. M., Rada, P., & Hoebel, B. G. (2008).
 Evidence for sugar addiction: behavioral and neurochemical effects of intermittent, excessive sugar intake.
 Neuroscience and biobehavioral reviews, 32(1), 20–39.

 Sugar Science.
 University of California San Francisco.
 “How Much Is Too Much?” http://sugarscience.ucsf.edu/the-growing-concern-of-overconsumption.html#.Wh5h4xNSz-Y